 The Tiger Cave Temple got its name from the discovery of tiger paw prints on the walls of the cave.
 According to legend, a monk discovered a tiger living in the forest cave during his meditation.
 The Tiger Cave houses several Buddha and tiger statues and you may even witness monks performing their rituals.

-The Tiger Cave Temple (Wat Tham Suea) is nothing short of impressive and a must-visit if you’re in Krabi!
+The Tiger Cave Temple is nothing short of impressive and a must-visit if you’re in Krabi!

-To make the most out of your visit to Krabi, be sure to check out my comprehensive blog posts on 10 things to do in Krabi and 5 Must-See Destinations from Krabi.
-It’s packed with exciting ideas, from beach escapades to temple explorations and island hopping.
+To make the most out of your visit to Krabi, be sure to check out my blog posts on 10 things to do in Krabi and 5 Best Islands Near Krabi.
+It’s filled with exciting ideas, from beach adventures to temple explorations and island hopping.

 T & C'S